The best kids' movies to watch on Netflix

 It’s not easy to find a film that will tick boxes for every member of the family – so we’ve done the hard work for you.

-From 1990s classics like Matilda and Hook to modern efforts like The Lego Batman Movie and Jumanji: Welcome to the Jungle, we’ve compiled the definitive list of the best all-ages films on Netflix.
-Each of these has just enough to keep the wee ones and grown ups entertained.
+From 1990s classics like Matilda to modern efforts like The Lego Batman Movie and Jumanji: Welcome to the Jungle, we’ve compiled the definitive list of the best all-ages films on Netflix.
+Each of these has just enough to keep the wee ones and grown-ups entertained.

 Check out our list of the best family films on Netflix below.